umd-mith/angles/README.md

 This repository has the following directories:

-* demo: simple demonstration page incorporating the Angles mode plugin.
+* demo: simple demonstration page incorporating the ANGLES mode plugin.
 This demo assumes that you have installed the needed dependencies using `bower`.
 * dist: the built plugin ready for distribution.
 * src: the source code for non-ACE components that work with the ACE editor.
 * test: any unit tests.

-## Using Angles in your Project
+## Using ANGLES in your Project

 Refer to the demos for examples to set up the various components.
-A minimal installation of Angles would include the Angles plugin and the required dependencies listed below.
+A minimal installation of ANGLES would include the ANGLES plugin and the required dependencies listed below.

-### The Angles plugin
+### The ANGLES plugin

 When built, the main plugin will be in `dist/angles.js`.
 You may also install the most recent distribution using `bower`.
 (See [bower.io](http://bower.io/#installing-bower) for information on installing and using `bower`.)